Katharina Hennig Dotzler

-Katharina Hennig (born 14 June 1996) is a German cross-country skier who represents the club WSC Ergebirge Oberwiesenthal.
+Katharina Hennig Dotzler (born 14 June 1996) is a German cross-country skier who represents the club WSC Ergebirge Oberwiesenthal.
 She resides in Königswalde.
 Her novel achievements to date are the winning gold medal in the team sprint and the silver medal in the 4 × 5 km relay at the 2022 Winter Olympics in Beijing, China and silver medal in the 4 × 5 km relay at the 2023 World Champions in Planica, Slovenia.

 She belonged to SV Neudorf until 2011 and then started to compete for WSC Erzgebirge Oberwiesenthal in 2011.
 At the Junior World Championships she won bronze medals with the German women's relay team in 2013 and 2015.
 Her best result at the Junior World Championships was the silver medal in the 10 km freestyle race behind Sweden Ebba Andersson in Rasnov, Romania.
 She made her World Cup debut on 24 January 2016 in Nové Město, Czech Republic.
 In January 2017, she achieved her first World Cup podium finish in Ulricehamn, finishing second in the team relay.

 She competed at the FIS Nordic World Ski Championships 2017 in Lahti, Finland.
 In Lahti, her best finishes were 11th in skiathlon and sixth in team relay.

+She placed ninth in the 50 km classical race at the 2026 Winter Olympics.